'I Just Grabbed Him Enough To Drop Him': Boxer Subdues Suspected Bank Robber

 “I didn’t know if he had weapon on him or something, so my instinct was to stop to make sure I was safe,” Boyer said.

-Boyer’s friend, Brock McClelland, kept the robber on the ground while Cory Speciale watched it all go down from his business.
+Boyer’s friend, Brock McClelland, kept the robber on the ground while Cory Speciale, who owns Golden Boy Tattoo, watched it all go down from his business.

 “There was money everywhere.
-One guy was collecting up money, the other subdued, and within a few moments, police showed up,” said Golden Boy Tattoo owner Cory Speciale.
+One guy was collecting up money, the other subdued, and within a few moments, police showed up,” Speciale said.

 Boyer said he can sympathize with Mattie.
 He said he used to be on the other side of the law.